Ball-peen hammer

-A ball-peen or machinist's hammer, is a type of peening hammer used in metalworking.
+A ball-peen (also ball-pein) or machinist's hammer is a type of peening hammer used in metalworking.
 It has two heads, one flat and the other, called the peen, rounded.
-It is distinguished from a cross-peen hammer, diagonal-peen hammer, point-peen hammer, or chisel-peen hammer by having a hemispherical peen.

 Etymology

 In the word "ball-peen", peen, probably comes from a North Germanic source; compare dialectal Norwegian penn ("peen"), Danish pind ("peg"), German Pinne ("the peen of a hammer"), Old Swedish pæna ("to pound iron with a hammer").